Anna Alchuk: Death

-On March 21, 2008 Anna Alchuk left the couple's Berlin apartment, telling her husband she was going to the shops to buy washing powder.
+On March 21, 2008 Alchuk left the couple's Berlin apartment, telling her husband she was going to the shops to buy washing powder.
 It was a public holiday and the shops would be closed, but Ryklin, his nose in a book, did not register that till later.
 It was wet, cold and windy and she was dressed appropriately.
-Three hours later he noticed she had left her Mobile phone behind.
+Three hours later he noticed she had left her mobile phone behind.
 Three weeks later, on 12 April, he was visited by two detectives.
 A body had been found in the Spree.
 He recognised the wedding ring when he was shown a photograph of it.
 Stones had been found in the coat pockets, together with a water-damaged picture of Manjushri.
 (The couple shared an interest in Buddhism.)
 Blood tests indicated a sleeping drug intake twenty times the doze conventionally prescribed for insomnia.
 The larynx was damaged.
 There was a puncture on the right side of the body with a broken needle in it.
 A hat had been drawn down firmly over the forehead and eyes.

 The day after his wife disappeared Michail Ryklin shared some ideas with the investigating authorities in a letter.
 He urged them to take more seriously the possibility that there might be a political aspect to her disappearance: "Through her critical engagement with Russian society, and because of her Jewish provenance, Mrs Mikhalchuk was exposed to daily repression and threats of violence.
 Crimes of political violence against critics of the Russian government have increased massively in recent years.
 So you should not rule out a politically motivated or antisemitic crime in this case."

 In 2014 Michail Ryklin published a book, described by one reviewer as "a record of grief and love", about his late wife.
 He had worked through police investigation reports of around 100 pages.
 He had worked through 27 numbered note books in which Anna, like most serious writers, had confided her thoughts and dreams, insights and, increasingly, her nightmares.
 He had discovered many things about Anna, about himself, and about their marriage, that he had not known before.
 One conclusion that he had quickly reached for himself was that, in an immediate sense, his wife's death had indeed been a suicide.